JujuAdams/Snitch/README.md

 Snitch has only four functions:

 - `Snitch(value, ...)` outputs a debug message.
 If logging is turned on, these messages will be written to a file on disk.
 You'll probaby want to rename this function
-- `SnitchCrashCollect()` reads the crash dump from disk and returns it, if any is found
+- `SnitchCrashCollect()` tries to read the crash dump from disk, and returns it as a struct if any crash dump is found
-- `SnitchLogSet(state)` turns file logging on and off
+- `SnitchLogSet(state)` turns logging to file on and off
-- `SnitchLogGet()` returns whether file logging is on or off
+- `SnitchLogGet()` returns whether logging to file is on or off

 Snitch's behaviour can be adjusted by editing macros found in `__SnitchConfig()`.
 This function is commented with details on what each macro controls.